On this page

 Why it matters

-#- Receive Receipt Notice (a related form) confirming form submission
+#- Receive Receipt Notice (a related form) confirming USCIS has received the form

 Verification